Iteatime/url-to-pdf/README.md

 #### 2.3 Dev server:

-* You can start the watch by running the file: `docker.run.sh <api-key (optional)>`.
+* You can start the watch by running the file: `docker.run.sh [api-key]`.

 ## Continous deployment:

 The code pushed on this repo is continously deployed to [App Engine](https://cloud.google.com/appengine/docs/standard/nodejs/an-overview-of-app-engine).

 `master` is the production branch.
-What you push there is built and sent live.
+What you push there is built and sent live [here](https://url-to-pdf.appspot.com).

 Any other branch or pull request will be automatically deployed too.
 Check out [Google Cloud Build](https://cloud.google.com/cloud-build/docs/configuring-builds/build-test-deploy-artifacts#build_triggered_from_github) to learn more.